diezcami/admu-notes/[SCI10] Science and Society/lt-02 Summary.md

 * **ASCAP vs BMI**: Broadcasting Towers
   * ASCAP had the IPR's for music and had monopoly at that time, BMI had to pay ASCAP for music
   * They raised their patent by 400% => People shifted to free version provided by BMI (provided an alternative)

+* **Paul Wolpe**
+  * Waves of Evolution
+    * Darwinian (Passive): Adapt or evolve according to environment
+    * Civilization: Controlling evolutionary environment, altering ecological niche to our needs
+    * Directed Evolution
+      * eg. Dogs are a result of selectively breeding desired traits
+      * Beefalo, Geep, Cama, Liger, Zorse
+    * **Advantages of GE**
+      * Using GE to save endangered species (eg. Guar/Mouflon)
+      * Using GE to make animals produce medicine (eg. Transgenic Pig)
+      * Monkey with 3 functional arms (potential for prosthetics)
+    * **More controversial advancements of GE**
+      * Insect Bots, Robo Rat, Organic Robot
+        * Taking away the autonomy of animals
+      * Using an eel brain as a processor for a cart (in a nutrient medium)
+      * **Charles Vacanti**: Creating an ear on a mouse
+      * Ethics involved in designing animals and for using GE on ourselves

 # Telecommunications in the 21st Century
 ## Background on Telecommunications